Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

-When examining the prompt impact on NLI, more consistent benefits are observed than for contextual embedding similarity.
-Using any of the proposed prompts yields improvements in the transcriptions dataset.
-The mean impact is $8.03$ for \texttt{BART Large-MNLI}, $2.15$ for \texttt{NLI-DeBERTa$_\texttt{base}$}, and $4.87$ for \texttt{RoBERTa$_\texttt{LARGE}$-MNLI}, with larger models profiting the most from its usage.
-On its side, in the MS-CXR dataset, using a prompt only sometimes results in gains, particularly for \texttt{NLI-DeBERTa$_\texttt{base}$}.
-For this model, the impact on the F1-score is $-3.42$, while for \texttt{BART Large-MNLI} and \texttt{RoBERTa$_\texttt{LARGE}$-MNLI}, it is $2.18$ and $2.78$, respectively.
-For \texttt{NLI-DeBERTa$_\texttt{base}$}, positive prompt impacts are only observed for precision.
-For NLI, there are certain prompts with a high positive impact, whereas others do not, mostly independent of the model.
+More consistent benefits are observed than in contextual embedding similarity when examining the prompt impact in the NLI approach.
+On Transcriptions, any of the proposed prompts yields performance improvements, profiting larger models the most from its usage.
+The average impact on the AUC score is $8.03$ for \texttt{BART Large-MNLI}, $2.15$ for \texttt{NLI-DeBERTa$_\texttt{base}$}, and $4.87$ for \texttt{RoBERTa$_\texttt{LARGE}$-MNLI}.
+On MS-CXR, using a prompt only sometimes results in gains, particularly for \texttt{NLI-DeBERTa$_\texttt{base}$}.
+For this model, the average impact on the F1-score is $-3.42$; while for \texttt{BART Large-MNLI} and \texttt{RoBERTa$_\texttt{LARGE}$-MNLI} is $2.18$ and $2.78$, respectively.
+Moreover, positive prompt impacts are only observed on precision for \texttt{NLI-DeBERTa$_\texttt{base}$}.
+In both datasets, there are certain prompts with a high positive impact, whereas others do not, mostly independent of the model.

-Regarding multiple-choice question-answering, the importance of prompts is evident, as they can significantly influence model performance.
-For example, in the transcriptions dataset, the proportion of models performing better than random guessing (AUC scores greater than $50$) can improve from $52\%$ to $96\%$ with appropriate prompts.
-Similarly, in the MS-CXR dataset, this proportion can change from $25\%$ to $85\%$ when measured by the F1-score (scores greater than $1.25$).
-Thus, its importance is highlighted not only by the high performance obtained but also by its variability, as reflected in \Cref{fig:r3}.
-This is further supported by \Cref{fig:transcriptions_cg,fig:ms_cg} in \Cref{app:supplementary}.
-When analyzing the impact of templates versus questions, both components of the prompt (see \Cref{app:prompts}), it is found that the wording of templates has more influence on performance than the wording of questions, and no single prompt (template + question) works universally well for all models.
+Similarly, prompt importance is also evident in the multiple-choice question answering approach, given its significant observed influence on model performance.
+The proportion of models performing better than a random evaluator (AUC score $50\%$) on Transcriptions increases from $52\%$ to $96\%$ with appropriate prompts.
+Similarly, the proportion of better than a random evaluator (F1-score $12.5\%$) on MS-CXR rises from $25\%$ to $85\%$.
+Prompting importance is thus highlighted not only by the high performance achieved but also by the brittleness of the models.
+The latter is reflected by the variability in \Cref{fig:r3}, and further supported by \Cref{fig:transcriptions_cg,fig:ms_cg} in \Cref{app:supplementary}.
+Between datasets, the highest sensitivity to the prompt is found when evaluating Transcriptions, such that, with certain prompts, the instruction-tuned models yield similar results to their base counterparts.
+Overall, no single prompt works universally well for all models.